hkmoon/b2/python/docs/source/tutorials/manual_endgame_usage.rst

 Both try to compute the cycle number :math:`c` for the root.
 In PSEG, :math:`c` is used as the degree of a Hermite interpolant used to extrapolate to 0.
 In CauchyEG,  it is used for the number of cycles to walk before doing a trapezoid-rule integral.

 Each is provided in the three precision modes, double, fixed multiple, and adaptive.
-Since we are using the :class:`~pybertini.tracking.AMPTracker` in this tutorial, we will of course use the adaptive endgame.
-I really like the Cauchy endgame, so we're in the land of the :class:`~pybertini.endgame.AMPCauchyEG`.
+Since we are using the :class:`~bertini.tracking.AMPTracker` in this tutorial, we will of course use the adaptive endgame.
+I really like the Cauchy endgame, so we're in the land of the :class:`~bertini.endgame.AMPCauchyEG`.

 Example